For the Newly Diagnosed With a Disability

 But your life will be different.
 And that’s ok.
 Here are some things to expect.

 - Acknowledge your vulnerabilities.
 We are a very vulnerable population.
 And there is a whole ‘nother group of people willing to exploit that.
-From miracle cures to terrible and exploitative investment opportunities, there are lots of people out there willing to profit on our situations.
+From miracle cures to terrible and exploitative investment opportunities, there are lots of people out there willing to profit from our situations.
 Until you’ve been in this situation, the feeling is really indescribable.
-There are times that you will be more vulnerable than others.
+There are times when you will be more vulnerable than others.
 But try to remind yourself to enter into decisions and agreements with a clear head.
-Research everything that you are doing from picking health care providers and schools long-term financial plans.
+Research everything that you are doing from picking health care providers and schools, to long-term financial plans.
 If it sounds too good to be true, it probably is.
-I have witnessed several families bankrupt themselves in hopes of “fixing” their kid.
+I have witnessed several families bankrupt themselves in hopes of “fixing” their kids.